Races To Follow For New Jersey's Primary Day On Tuesday

 Follow CBSPHILLY Facebook | Twitter

 TRENTON, N.J.
-(AP) — With the opportunity for at least two pickups, Democrats’ road to controlling any part of Congress could cut through New Jersey this fall — but first primary voters will have their say.
+(AP) — With the opportunity for at least two pickups, Democrats’ road to controlling the House or Senate could cut through New Jersey this fall — but first primary voters will have their say.

 Polls open Tuesday from 6 a.m. to 8 p.m. for the state’s Democratic and Republican voters, with contests for the U.S. Senate seat and in all but three of New Jersey’s 12 House seats.